Skip to main content

 Q: Who reviews telecommuting arrangements?

 A: The Administrator for the work area approves telecommuting arrangements.
-Telecommuting arrangements are also reviewed by the department's Human Resources Consultant for consistency and tracking.
+Telecommuting arrangements are also reviewed by the department's Engagement Consultant for consistency and tracking.

 Q: What types of positions are considered for telecommuting opportunities?